stevenrugg/bloggy/data/blog/dcoder-solutions.md

 ## Python3 problems

-1. INPUT: two integers A and B, a list of integers C 1a.
+1. INPUT: two integers A and B, a list of integers C
    OUTPUT: a list of integers lst
-   1b. first integer of input is length of list comprehension, second is target integer.
-Create a list comprehension with correct length using space seperated integers form C, use a for loop to iterate through, adding all the items matching target integer to return list.
+   1a.
+First integer of input is length of list comprehension, second is target integer.
+   1b.
+Create a list comprehension with correct length using space seperated integers from input C.
+   1c.
+Use a for loop to iterate through, adding all the items matching target integer to return list lst.

 ```python
 A = int(input())